Home » Programming

 Array arr = q.ToArray(); // Exception

-When I tried executing var q to get an array , There was an exception thrown because data coloumns had DBnull.
+When I tried executing var q to get an array, an exception was thrown because data columns had DBnull.

-The problem was when I created Dataset, the date columns were mapped with System.DateTime which doesn’t accept null value.
-So whenever the query was executed, it was trying to create an object by assigning null value.
-This resulted in an exception.
+The problem was when I created Dataset; the date columns were mapped with System.DateTime, which doesn’t accept a null value.
+So whenever the query was executed, it tried to create an object by assigning a null value.
+It resulted in an exception.

-I wasnt able to find any direct solution for this but there is an alternate method which worked for me.
-System.DateTime doesnt accept date but System.Data.SqlTypes.SqlDateTime does.
-I replaced all instances of System.DateTime with System.Data.SqlTypes.SqlDateTime in the Dataset I created initially to map the access database.
-You might also have to update column property setting for these columns in the designer by allowing columns to accept null.
+System.DateTime doesn’t accept the date format but System.Data.SqlTypes.SqlDateTime does.
+I replaced all instances of the System.DateTime with System.Data.SqlTypes.SqlDateTime in Dataset I initially created to map the access database.
+You might also have to update the column property settings in the designer by allowing columns to accept null.